rust3ds/ctru-rs/README.md

 A Rust wrapper library for smealum's [ctrulib](https://github.com/smealum/ctrulib).

-See the [3DS project template](https://github.com/rust3ds/rust3ds-template) for instructions on how to use this library.

 ## Structure

 This repository is organized as follows:
 * `ctru-rs`: Safe, idiomatic wrapper around `ctru-sys`.
 * `ctru-sys`: Low-level, unsafe bindings to ctrulib
-* `ctr-std`: A partial implementation of the Rust standard library for the 3DS.

 ## License